Maple Heritage of PA Route 6

 Maple sap has been harvested in the forests of the Eastern North America since before Europeans landed on the continent.
 While the first earliest records detailing the collection and “distillation,” as it was called, of maple sap by Native Americans are of the Micmac in 1606, the abundance of oral traditions concerning sap collection suggests that the practice was discovered long before then.

-The discovery of the sticky sap is heard in various stories.
+The discovery of sweet sap is heard in various stories.
 In one, a chief throws an axe, and when the air warms the following day, sap runs from the hole left behind.
 The sap was then used to cook venison, unveiling the sweet maple flavor.
 Other stories credit the discovery to notable historical figures; in one fable it is attributed to the squirrel.

 Native Americans followed a calendar based on moon phases, often naming the resulting periods after major cultural events specific to that area.
 Thus, the moon in March was known as the “Sugar Moon” or the “Maple Sugar Moon” in groups where maple production was prevalent.

 Members of the Algonquian tribe used stone tools to make V-shaped notches in the trunk, inserting reeds or concave pieces of bark to carry the sap to buckets made of a hollowed-out log, birch bark or clay.
 The sap would be concentrated by dropping hot stones into the buckets or leaving them out in cold temperatures and then skimming water ice from the top.
-The syrup was mainly processed into sugar, which can be stored indefinitely and is much easier to transport.
+The syrup was mainly processed into sugar blocks, which can be stored indefinitely and is much easier to transport.

 When Europeans began settling in North America, Native Americans traded maple sugar with them, and eventually showed them how to make their own.
 Maple production remained relatively unchanged until the late 1700’s, when it was decided that cutting the tree would do it harm, and producers began using an augur to drill a hole instead.